richiesam7/database_ui/README.md

 # Architecture and Components

-A Postgre database, served by a Highly available Go server, sending/receiving data from an Angular-based web client is the essense of this product.
+A Postgre database, served by a Highly available Go server, sending/receiving data from an Angular-based web client is the essence of this product.

 The below diagram explains the high level architecture of the product.
 ![image](https://user-images.githubusercontent.com/49153293/115146845-f3648100-a075-11eb-945a-9c5efe8da8e1.png)